 7. Fat Transfer

-“When micrografting like this, many small injections are needed, as opposed to injecting one big blob,” says Dr. Shamban.
+“When micrografting like this, many small injections are needed, as opposed to injecting one big blob,” says Dr. Giraldo.
 “When done in this manner results are fantastic.”

 8. Vein Ablation and Sclerotherapy for Unwanted Veins on the Backs of the Hand

 Unfortunately, in many cases no amount of dermal fillers or transplanted fat can completely hide prominent veins on the backs of the hands.
 In situations like this, a technique known as sclerotherapy is used.
 Sclero uses small amounts of specialized medications injected directly into unwanted veins, which then collapse and are eventually reabsorbed.
-Other problem veins can develop, but sclerotherapy is permanent--once a particular vein is gone it’s gone for good.
+Other problem veins can develop, but sclerotherapy is permanent.
 However this isn’t usually a first-line treatment.
 It’s best to try fillers first.
 “Ending up with bony, veinless hands isn’t what you want.
 Only when there’s enough volume is sclerotherapy a good option.
-But that being said, it’s quite effective, says Dr. Shamban.
+But that being said, it’s quite effective”, says Dr. Giraldo.

 While there are many methods being used in modern hand rejuvenation, maintenance treatments will always be necessary.
 This type of skin rejuvenation is an ongoing process, and to date, there’s no single “one-and-done” therapy available.
-Preventive measures like daily wear sunscreen also play a part in continuing success.
-The cost of annual filler touch-ups, maintenance peels, IPL treatments, and microderm can add up, but for most patients having onlookers guess about their true age is well worth the price.
+Preventive measures like daily wearing sunscreen also play a part in continuing success.
+The cost of annual filler touch-ups, maintenance peels, IPL treatments, and microderm can add up, but for many patients, the results are worth the cost.

 Without question, daily use of a high SPF (Sun Protection Factor) sunscreen is the best preventative measure.
 Apply regularly to the face, neck, shoulders, arms, and hands.